 The simple connection of a crystal across OSC1 and OSC2 will create the necessary phase shift and feedback for oscillation, and will normally not require external capacitors.
 However, for some crystals and most resonator types, to ensure oscillation and accurate frequency generation, it may be necessary to add two small value external capacitors, C1 and C2.
-The exact values of C1 and C2 should be selected in consultation
+The exact values of C1 and C2 should be selected in consultation with the crystal or resonator manufacturer's specification.
+The external parallel feedback resistor, Rp, is normally not required but in some cases may be needed to assist with oscillation start up.

 Note: 1.
 Rp is normally not required.

-Although not shown OSC1/OSC2 pins have a parasitic capacitance of around 7pF.
+2. Although not shown OSC1/OSC2 pins have a parasitic capacitance of around 7pF.